benblamey/hom-2/stream-worker2/readme.md

 first input tier is a bit weird sampling.
     have the manager, on tier creation, create a listener which streams 500 elements to a file. also, create a python notebook from a template, with the filename pre-loaded.
+Visualization in the notebook
+clean up web GUI, locking, etc.
+Deployment steps